-The Elfin Forest Interpretive Center honoring Susan J. Varty is a unique partnership of The Escondido Creek Conservancy and the Olivenhain Municipal Water District.
+The Elfin Forest Interpretive Center honoring Susan J. Varty is a unique partnership of The Escondido Creek Conservancy (TECC) and the Olivenhain Municipal Water District (OMWD).

 The Interpretive Center at the Elfin Forest Recreational Reserve gives a voice to the Escondido Creek watershed, inspiring visitors to feel connected to nature, value open space and the creek, and join in conserving this precious North County resource through personal and community stewardship.